Testimonials – FAQ’s

 This adaptation is limited to a mechanical fixation, integration of the myo contacts is to be arranged by your prostesist.
 Keep in mind that the results may differ from your previous experience, since the shape of your residual stump may have changed.

-The position of the BADAL X implant and the position of the Ellis® MC34 connector should exactly match to one another.
-Your prosthetist may need to adjust the Ellis® MC34 connector for the neutral position of the arm prosthesis, by use of an adjustment protocol.
+The prosthetist may need to adjust the Ellis® MC34 connector for the neutral position of the arm prosthesis, by use of an adjustment protocol.

-The Ellis® humeral arm prosthesis has a watertight and dust free construction that is resistant to rain, splashing and moist.
-You can read the user instructions for tips on proper maintenance of your Ellis® humeral arm prosthesis in order to extend its lifespan and benefit as long as possible.
+Ellis® MC34 Connector and Ellis A2-3-4 mechanical elbow both are watertight and dust free; resistant to rain, splashing and moist.
+Read the user instructions for tips on correct maintenance of the Ellis® Connector and elbow – in order to use them as long as possible.